 The Group currently uses the following financing sources: shareholder's equity, Subordinated Debt, unsecured notes, financing from Loan Marketplace, and unsecured loans from minority shareholders, management, and other investors.
 The Group is also working to introduce bank loans or loans from other financial partners to its funding mix.

-The Group's funding structure as of 30 June 2022 is as follows (in EUR million):
+The Group's funding structure is as follows (in EUR million):